Probing short-range gravity using quantum reflection: Introduction

-A different method for probing atom-surface interactions was recently proposed by Bennett and O'Dell {\em et al.} \cite{Bennett2019}, in which cold atoms are confined in an optical lattice near the surface.
+A different method for probing atom-surface interactions was recently proposed by Bennett and O'Dell \cite{Bennett2019}, in which cold atoms are confined in an optical lattice near the surface.
 The force between the atom and the surface is probed by measuring the local Bloch oscillation frequency.
-Bloch oscillation frequencies have been measured with high precision for atoms in free space, but achieving similar precision for atoms very near a surface may be experimentally challenging.
+Bloch oscillation have been measured with high precision for atoms in free space, but achieving similar precision for atoms very near a surface may be experimentally challenging.

 Both the Bennett technique and the method proposed here rely on Casimir-Polder shielding to distinguish the small anomalous force from the large electromagnetic interaction.
-The shield consists of a thin layer of conducting material that is placed between the atom and a test mass whose surface is being probed.
+The shield consists of a thin layer of conducting material that is placed between the atom and the test mass being probed.
 This suppresses the electromagnetic interaction with the test mass, so any changes produced by the test mass can be attributed to an anomalous force.
-Bennett and O'Dell provide a detailed calculation of this screening effect and show that a 50-nm thick gold layer is sufficient.
-To avoid spatial variations in the Casimir-Polder interaction, we consider a fixed conducting membrane in front of a movable test mass structure.
+Here we consider a fixed conducting membrane in front of a movable test mass structure.

 In Section II of this paper, we present a simple analytical approximation for the quantum reflection phase shift.
 In Section III, we develop a more realistic model based on numerical solution of the Schr\"odinger and Gross-Pitaevskii equations, and find that agreement with the analytical model is generally good.
 In Section IV, we discuss how an experimental measurement could be set up and estimate the sensitivity that could be achieved.
 Finally, Section V discusses possible extensions of the approach, along with a summary and conclusions.